 Do I need to find my own placements?

 The onus is on students to secure their own placements and faculty staff will assist with this.
 Clinical placements take place in a variety of different organisations including schools, charity organisations, NHS, and therapeutic practices.
 We encourage students to secure placements in their own geographic area.
 It is possible to undertake one of the two placements in a student's work setting but this first needs discussion with a course tutor to check that there will be no conflict of interest.

 The placement hours are split between the three years as follows;

 30 hours in Year 1 from January to May (Two cases of 15 sessions)

 46 hours in Year 2 from September to May (One case of 30 sessions.
 One case of 16 sessions)

 24 hours in Year 3 from September to May (One case)

 How many times a week do I have to have clinical supervision?

-How many times a week should I be in my own personal therapy?
+How many times a week should I attend my own personal therapy?

 Please note: Therapy hours completed prior to starting training cannot be included.
 The course team reserve the right to request that you change your therapist for one in keeping with the aims and objectives of learning and professional qualification.